kubedb/docs/docs/guides/mysql/replication-mode-transform/replication-mode-transform/index.md

 pass
 ```

-The operator creates a standalone mysql server for the newly created `MySQL` object.
+The operator creates a Group Replication MySQL server for the newly created `MySQL` object.

 Now you can connect to the database using the above info.
 Ignore the warning message.
 It is happening for using password in the command.